malexsmith/3700_Assignment_1_dispersal/README.md

 # Now, print your pdf (hard copy), examine the map and phylogenies you created in this assignment.

 # The final part of your assignment is to record yourself using the print out as a visual aid as you speak for three minutes (!!without notes!!) about the conclusions you made regarding the larval dispersal of the two genera based on your phylogeny.
-#

 # Which taxon is likely to possess planktotrophic larvae?
+Which taxon is likely to possess lecithotrophic larvae?
 Why?
-# Which taxon is likely to possess lecithotrophic larvae?
-Why?
-#

 # Does the way you made your phylogeny change your prediction?

+# Based on your phylogeny, which of the two basins would you estimate is more fragmented/isolated?

-# If mining companies were to target the Woodlark basin for development, would this have the same effect on all species living at and around deep-sea vents?
+# If mining companies were to target the region for development, would this have the same effect on all species living at and around deep-sea vents?
 Why or why not?

 # good luck!